DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 # Introduction

-In this post, I share the story of implementing Float16Array as an external contributor in V8 the final JIT optimizations in TurboFan and Turboshaft.
-Over several months, I engaged in weekly syncs with a Google engineer, Shu-Yu Guo, tackled a complex code review process, and navigated platform-specific issues to boost performance significantly.
+In this post, I share the story of implementing Float16Array as an external contributor to V8, focusing on the final JIT optimizations in TurboFan and Turboshaft.
+Over several months, I engaged in weekly syncs with Google engineer Shu-Yu Guo and navigated platform-specific challenges to achieve significant performance improvements.

 ## What is V8 and TUrBoFan ?